justxuewei/aria2-docker/README.md

 In most cases, the default configuration, which you may refer to [aria2.conf](https://github.com/xavier-niu/aria2-docker/blob/master/aria2.conf) for more information, will meet all your needs.
 If not, you could edit it according to your requirements after binded volume with your local disk.

+PLEASE ATTENTION if only you intend to download BT by Aria2.
+Basic settings for BT are added into default config.
+I list some parts which give you a hint for BT optimization:

+- DHT enabled.
+Disable if you download by PT.
+- BT Tracker.
+BT Tracker is varied but important to find the peers, there is no guarantee default trackers are suited for you.
+Please consider replaceing bt-traker at the last line of `aria2.conf` on the basic of [trackerlist](https://github.com/ngosang/trackerslist) in case there is no speed when downloading BT files.

 **Remote Access**

 You can access Aria2 via AriaNG once the service has launched.
 Please follow the steps below: